 Any unsolicited email on a mass scale is referred to as spam.
 Spam usually entails commercial advertising of dubious products.

 A Trojan is a computer program that might appear to be useful, however, in reality; its true nature is malicious.
 When interacted with, Trojan programs deploy malicious codes to harm computer resources.

 URL or a Universal Resource Locator is used to locate internet resources such as websites or images on the internet.

 Vulnerability referrers to the inherent weakness of a computer system that can be exploited or compromised by a malicious attacker.

 A virus is malware designed to harm a computer system and multiply to consume resources and memory.

 SSH or Secure Socket Shell is a network protocol that enables users and system administrators to securely access computer systems over unsecured networks.
 SSH implements powerful authentication and encrypting between two computers communicating over the internet.

 PII or Personally Identifiable Information is any information about an individual that can be used to uniquely distinguish an individual’s identity.
 This information includes names, social security numbers, medical, financial, or other information.

-Confidentiality referees to not making information available or disclosed to unauthorized personals, entities or processes.
+Confidentiality refers to not making information available or disclosed to unauthorized personals, entities, or processes.

 Peer-to-peer or P2P is an efficient decentralized file-sharing system that uses distributed personal computers as opposed to traditional centralized servers for sharing files.